Root Canal Aftercare: Do’s and Don’ts for an Excellent Outcome

 Reduce Stress on the Tooth

-Until the crown is placed, the tooth is unprotected.
+Until the crown is placed, the tooth is temporarily unprotected.
 Avoid chewing on that side of your mouth to reduce stress on the treated tooth.

 Choose Soft Foods

+You might be wondering what you should eat after a root canal.
+Patients can eat when they feel ready, but it’s best to choose soft foods.
 Avoid crunchy or hard foods.
 Eating foods that are hard or crunchy increases the risk of damaging the temporary filling.
 This filling serves to seal the tooth until a permanent restoration is placed.
 Hard foods can damage the filling or even break the tooth.
 To be extra safe, try to avoid these foods until the final restoration is in place.

 Brush Teeth Gently